vtog/labGuides/source/ocp/nfs.rst

 Create the PVC
 --------------

-.. important:: The pvc needs to match the pv's "accessModes", and "storage".
+.. important:: The pvc needs to match the pv's "accessModes", "storage", and "volumeName".

 #.
 Create the PVC yaml file

    .. code-block:: bash
-      :emphasize-lines: 13, 16
+      :emphasize-lines: 13,16,18

       cat << EOF | oc create -f -
       apiVersion: v1